nordlow/compiler-benchmark/README.md

 secondly closely followed by the C compiler Cuik, and thirdly D's `dmd`.

-The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).
+The performance of both GCC and Clang sometimes worsen with a newer release.

 The templated (generic) C++ source checks about 3 times slower than the non-generic one using `gcc-8` but only about 2.3 times slower for